freifunkMUC/nodelist/README.md

 You can install it with your favourite distro's package manager.
 This program can sometimes be found in the `nodejs` package.

-After that, they can run `npm run build` to build the project into the `dist` directory.
+After that, you can run `npm run build` to build the project into the `dist` directory.
+The created content in `dist` can then be statically served by your favourite webserver.

-During development. `npm run serve` comes in handy.
+During development. `npm run serve:dev` and `npm run serve:dist` comes in handy.

 ## ToDo